 For most small courtyards, overhead protection from the sun is key, as most enclosed spaces heat up very quickly.
 Overhead structures also protect you from rain, allowing you to enjoy your space no matter the weather.
 There are many overhead options on the market for you to choose from.
-From automatic louvre roofs and retractable awnings to more affordable shade sails and UV-resistant polycarbonate sheeting.
-There are no shortage of options.
+From automatic louvre roofs and retractable awnings, to more affordable shade sails and UV-resistant polycarbonate sheeting, there are no shortage of options.
 If you want to create some shade the natural way, why not plant a tree in your courtyard garden?
 Not only can it serve as buffer between you and the sun, but it can also become a centerpiece in your yard.
 Dress it up with some string lights for an enchanted garden feel.

 9. Extend the indoors

 The most sought-after courtyards are the ones that are an extension of the indoors.
 Courtyard gardens are meant to feel like you’re still indoors but with surrounding outdoor elements.
 First of all, there should be an easy and clear path between the two, emphasizing the connection.
-You should also incorporate similar materials between the two, so as to create a natural flow from one end to the other.
+Next, you should incorporate similar materials between the two, so as to create a natural flow from one end to the other.
 Our Borealis patio slab, for example, can be used to recreate the hardwood flooring you have inside.
 Working with large tiles indoors?
 Try out our large Blu Grande patio slab in a smooth texture.

 10. Go vertical

 In small spaces, it’s important to go vertical, so as not to overwhelm the space on the ground.
-If you have high surrounding walls, climbers also allow you to warm up the space and make it more visually appealing.
-It also plays on the enchanted garden look.
+If you have high surrounding walls, climbers allow you to warm up the space and make it more visually appealing.
+They also play on the enchanted garden look.
 Add climbers such as star jasmine, native clematis or bougainvillea to add texture to your space.
 Add some string lights or some hanging lanterns and you’ve got yourself the coziest courtyard in the neighborhood.
 Not only do these climbers add aesthetic to the space, they also add scent, which only amplifies the outdoor experience.